nome/FitForGit/README.md

     pip install ansible
     export PATH=~/.local/bin:$PATH

-Edit the file [`ansible/hosts`](ansible/hosts), change the name of the server (if it is reachable under a name other than `ffg`) and add some clients hostnames (optionally).

-Edit the file [`settings.yml`](settings.yml) and change `admin_pw` to a password of your choice (unless you want to risk inquisitive participants taking over your infrastructure).
+Edit the file [`settings.ini`](settings.ini), change the name of the server (if it is reachable under a name other than `ffg`) and add some clients hostnames (optionally).
+Change `admin_pw` to a password of your choice (unless you want to risk inquisitive participants taking over your infrastructure).
 Optionally, adjust the other settings.

 Now we're ready to start the installation (your current working directory must be the root of this repository):